arsh-meharwal/Maxmol/README.md

 	•	Once the user enters the correct OTP, they are authenticated and logged in.
 	•	If OTP verification is successful, the app stores the session for future logins until the user logs out.

 This login mechanism ensures secure and convenient access, removing the need for traditional username-password credentials.
+I used Appwrite to configure this functionality in my app

-2. Product Browsing & Search
+# 2. Product Browsing & Search

 Users can browse through various product categories and search for specific items.